Furbric/appendages/MORE_NOTES.md

 However I do think the current modelling of this system is too complex.
 If the number of color channels per texture is limited to three so the r/g/b channel trick from Tails works, and if one texture always maps to one .png file on-disk, the simplified version will work just fine.

+There are some "type safety" concerns, though, like defining too many (or not enough) textures for a given model.
+Idk.
+It's a tricky problem.